turingschool/curriculum/source/topics/cli.markdown

 ## Writing a slightly more complicated bash script

+Let's try a more realistic scenario.

-Get the [ambashed](https://github.com/JumpstartLab/ambashed) repository, and change directories into it.
+Get (clone) the [ambashed](https://github.com/JumpstartLab/ambashed) repository, and change directories into it.

 {% terminal %}
 git clone https://github.com/JumpstartLab/ambashed.git